Rage: Mutant Bash TV

-Rage: Mutant Bash TV is a 2010 first-person shooter video game developed by id Software and published by Bethesda Softworks.
+Rage: Mutant Bash TV is a 2010 first-person rail shooter video game developed by id Software and published by Bethesda Softworks.

 It serves as a tie-in to the game of the same name that was later released in October 2011.

 Development

 In his keynote speech at QuakeCon 2010 on August 12, 2010, Carmack announced that id was developing a Rage-related game for Apple's iOS.
 He later described the mobile Rage as a "little slice of Rage ... [about] Mutant Bash TV, a post-apocalyptic combat game show in the Rage wasteland", and separately hinted that he might try to port Rage Mobile to Android, although he later stated no id games would be coming to Android due to lack of financial viability.

 Reception

 Rage: Mutant Bash TV received average reviews, according to the aggregate review site Metacritic.